dnsimple/dnsimple-api-examples/terraform/sentinel/README.md

 ### Part 2: Setup GitHub Actions to automate the DNS change management process

-In the first part of this demo, we setup the policy and ran a speculative plan to see what changes would be made.
-In this part, we will setup GitHub Actions to automate the DNS change management process.
+In the first part of this demo, we set up the policy and ran a speculative plan to see what changes would be made.
+In this part, we will set up GitHub Actions to automate the DNS change management process.
 So that every time a change is made to the Terraform configuration, GitHub Actions will run a speculative plan and report back the results in the form of a pull request comment.
 This will allow you to review the changes and approve or reject them, all from the comfort of your GitHub repository.

 #### Step 1: Create a new GitHub repository